Skip to content

 A few notesabout me.

 I didn't grow up planning to write CSS for a living.
-The plan — as far as plans go in a small town in Nitesh Seram - Software Engineer— was medicine.
+The plan — as far as plans go in a small town in Assam, India — was medicine.
 Engineering snuck up on me in 2015, and by the time I realized I'd chosen it for real, it already felt like the right wrong turn.

 What pulled me toward the frontend specifically was the feedback loop.
 Backends have their own elegance, but the frontend gave me something immediate — a shape, a color, a transition that either feels right or doesn't.
 I spent the first few years learning how to make things work.
 The last few have been about making them feel good.